jjohanne514/FDN_110_Assignment07/docs/index.md

 ![Figure2](Figure2.png "Figure 2 - Code Listing for Main Section")

-## the Python code was broken out into four sections:
+## The Python code was broken out into four sections:

 ### Section one: A function class for Data Processing was defined that included two functions: